Harvard-Forest-Ecosystems/How-to-Use-Github/README.md

 Then, click the "Add" button.
 This will bring up a dropdown menu of options.
 Click "Create New Repository."
 A box will pop up asking for information, such as what you would like to name your repository.
 Fill these things out and click "Create Repository."

-## 3. You have a folder of files on your computer that you want to make into a repository
+## 3. You have a GitHub repository on your local computer
+To be honest, if this is your first time using GitHub, this should not apply to you.
+But for those of you curious:

 Open GitHub Desktop.
 Then click the box in the top right corner that says "Current Repository."
 A side bar should then come up as so:

 <img width="1142" alt="Screen Shot 2023-06-05 at 1 00 56 PM" src="https://github.com/Harvard-Forest-Ecosystems/How-to-Use-Github/assets/70771598/749c799b-f463-4a2f-8ee3-b140eaa1dc29">

 Then, click the "Add" button.
 This will bring up a dropdown menu of options.
 Click "Add Existing Repository."
 Navigate to the folder with your files in it.
+This folder has to be a GitHub repository!!!
+Otherwise, it will just tell you that it's not a repository.